Quick Links

 We follow the National Curriculum for Design and Technology at Key Stage 3

-In Year 7, 8 and 9 students will experience different ‘skill area’ projects on a carousel.
+In years 7, 8 and 9 students will experience different ‘skill area’ projects over 3 terms.
 Through a variety of creative and practical activities, students will be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 They will appreciate links to commercial practice through applying new knowledge and skills in computer aided design, manufacturing, food and textiles.
 They will work in a range of contexts, for example, the home, health, leisure, and culture.
+They will also evaluate the work of others to inspire creative thinking.

 Key Stage 4 Overview